avine/formation-angular-base/doc/workbook/public/02_workspace.md

 - Finally, open the file `design/index.html` in your code editor
   - It contains **brief informations** about the layout of the design
-  - Follow the **detailed instructions** provided in this lab to integrate the design into your Angular application
+  - Follow the **detailed instructions** provided below in this document to integrate the design into your Angular application